 I’ve used Witch products on and off over the last few years and when I saw Collection had released a primer in partnership with Witch I was intrigued.
 A primer that also solves your skin problems?
 Sign me up.
-I bought my primer in the sale at Boots for £3.99 here and thought it would be good for you guys if I did a review to see if it’s worth trying out yourselves.
+I bought my primer on Amazon here and thought it would be good for you guys if I did a review to see if it’s worth trying out yourselves.

 For the tiny price tag I wasn’t quite sure what to expect.
 I have never thought that the price tag of a product defines how good it’s going to be; Collection’s Lasting Perfection concealer is my number one favourite concealer and that only costs £3.99 so I went into this review open minded and hopeful!

 The primer comes in a standard plastic tube and contains 15ml of product for £3.99.
 On the Boots website the product description promises: